Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Standardized testing requirements vary from school to school.

-The SAT or ACT are typically required, and many schools also demand SAT subject tests.
+The SAT or ACT are typically required; many schools also demand SAT subject tests.

 To apply to Stanford, you must take the SAT or ACT.